No more hidden fees: New law requires cable and satellite TV companies to disclose full costs

-Who hasn’t felt ripped off when their cable or satellite television bill suddenly skyrockets, with no advance warning?
+Who hasn’t felt ripped off when their cable or satellite television bill suddenly skyrockets, with no warning?

 Who hasn’t felt stung when the first bill for that $29-a-month plan arrives, packed with previously undisclosed charges for equipment rentals, advanced DVR services, broadcast fees, franchise fees, protection plans, multiple receiver charges, HD charges, regional sports fees and more?